SAP-samples/teched2025-AD160/exercises/ex0/README.md

 SAP is introducing Model Context Protocol (MCP) servers to boost development with the following technologies:

-- Cloud Application Programming Model (CAP)
+- SAP Cloud Application Programming Model (CAP)
 - SAP Fiori Elements
 - SAPUI5

 By adopting these new MCP standards, developers can seamlessly extend SAP’s development capabilities into multiple environments, ensuring flexibility and choice.
 SAP Build now enhances popular IDEs and AI coding assistants such as Cursor, Windsurf, Github Copilot, Cline and Claude Code.

-The MCP Servers are being released as an open-source projects, licensed under the Apache-2.0 license.
+The SAP MCP Servers are being released as open-source projects, licensed under the Apache-2.0 license.
 This marks another step in our commitment to openness and community-driven innovation.

 Value of SAP MCP Tools:
-- Best Practices Built-In: Generated code with CAP, UI5 and Fiori elements code already provides you with the right starting point for reaching SAP standards and proven design guidelines.
+- Best Practices Built-In: Generated code with SAP CAP, SAPUI5 and  SAP Fiori Elements code already provides you with the right starting point for reaching SAP standards and proven design guidelines.
 - Guided Development: Developers receive recommendations and guardrails tailored to SAP Business Technology Platform (BTP).
 - Consistency:  SAP’s MCP tools are and will be reused across our tooling portfolio, ensuring consistent developer experience and outcomes wherever you build SAP applications.
 Whether you’re generating backend services, UIs, or business logic, you can rely on the same quality, structure, and compliance.